leipzig/metadata-in-rcr/README.md

 # The Role of Metadata in Reproducible Computational Research

-This is a supplemental resource to Leipzig et al. "The Role of Metadata in Reproducible Computational Research" https://arxiv.org/pdf/2006.08589.pdf
+This is a supplemental resource to Leipzig et al. "The Role of Metadata in Reproducible Computational Research" now published in Cell Patterns https://www.cell.com/patterns/fulltext/S2666-3899(21)00170-7

+Contributions are welcome!

 ## Organization